BPelokTUE/MULISSE/docs/summaries/findings_summary-10-04-2025.md

 ## 2. MASS vs Euclidean distance with early abandoning

 Across a wide range of methods run on synthetic data with $n=10^5, m=4096$, **MASS was found to be faster than ED w EA**, even without precomputed FFTs.
-Although there could be some cases where ED w EA is preferred, future methods should take advantage of MASS when possible.
+In general, *MASS scales more favorably with the length of time series*, so taking a hybrid approach, i.e. picking between ED and MASS based on time series and query characteristics, looks promising.

 ![ED w EA vs MASS](images/EDEA_vs_MASS.png)